Full-path localization of directed polymers: Introduction

 In this sense, $\mu_{N,\beta}$ concentrates on highly frequented paths and places no mass elsewhere.
-The (random) distinguished trajectories $\sigma^1,\dots,\sigma^J$ might be called ``favorite paths", representing the preferred regions or ``favorite corridors" of the polymer measure.
+The distinguished trajectories $\sigma^1,\dots,\sigma^J$ (which are random and depend on $N$) might be called ``favorite paths'', representing the preferred regions or ``favorite corridors'' of the polymer measure $\mu_{N,\beta}$.

 While this brief overview has mentioned essentially all that has been proved about path localization (at least for the discrete model considered in this paper), much more is known about localization of the endpoint distribution $\mu_{N,\beta}(\sigma_N \in \cdot)$.
-The state-of-the-art goes well beyond the Gaussian case, and there is even a one-dimensional exactly solvable model \cite{seppalainen12} admitting an explicit limiting law for the endpoint distribution \cite{comets-nguyen16}.
-The reader is referred to \cite{bates-chatterjee??} for a review of the literature.
+The state of the art goes well beyond the Gaussian case or even simple random walks (on the latter point, see \cite{bates18,bakhtin-seo20,viveros?} and references therein), and there is even a one-dimensional exactly solvable model \cite{seppalainen12} admitting an explicit limiting law for the endpoint distribution \cite{comets-nguyen16}.
+The reader is referred to \cite{bates-chatterjee20} for a review of the literature.

-Finally, a somewhat orthogonal direction of work considers directed polymers in heavy-tailed random environments, mostly in the $d=1$ case.
-In this setting, the degree of localization is much greater (e.g.~\cite[Theorem 2.1]{auffinger-louidor11}), and so the interesting questions arise from taking $\beta = \beta_N \to 0$, where the rate of decay is determined by the index of the heavy tail \cite{torri16,berger-torri??}.
-Further discussion can be found in \cite[Section 6.4]{comets17}; see also \cite{vargas07}.
+Finally, a somewhat orthogonal direction of work considers directed polymers in heavy-tailed random environments, mostly in $d=1$.
+In this setting, the degree of localization is much greater (\textit{e.g.}~\cite[Thm.~2.1]{auffinger-louidor11}), and so the interesting questions arise from taking $\beta = \beta_N \to 0$, where the rate of decay is determined by the index of the heavy tail \cite{dey-zygouras16,torri16,berger-torri19,berger-lacoin21}.
+Further discussion can be found in \cite[Sec.~6.4]{comets17}; see also \cite{vargas07}.